snehashis1997/Implementing-Deep-Learning-in-the-eld-of-Radiology-and-Health-Care-using-Python/README.md

    --- The final testing accuracy is 87%.

-2. The second project is a binary segmentation problem, where I develop an Encoder-Decoder based CNN model for segmentation.
+2. The second project is a binary segmentation problem, where I develop an Encoder-Decoder based CNN model for segmenting spinal cord from MRI image..

-3. The third project is a multiclass segmentation problem, where I develop an Encoder-Decoder based CNN model for segmenting spinal cord from MRI image.
+3. The third project is a multiclass segmentation problem, where I develop an Encoder-Decoder based CNN model for segmenting [BRATS 2015 dataset].

 4. The fourth project is a segmentation problem, where I develop an Encoder-Decoder based CNN model for four classes (1 for meningioma, 2 for glioma, 3 for pituitary tumour 4 for    Normal) segmentation.